suha-ab/Pomo2.0/readme.md

 Pomo was coded and developed using discordJS.

 ### How to Use
-To view Pomo's commands, simply type "!pomo help".
-The main Pomo command is "!pomo start" which begins 1 default pomodoro (four 25-minute intervals, 5-minute short breaks, and 15-minute long breaks).
+To view Pomo's commands, simply type "/help".
+The main Pomo command is "/start" which begins 1 default pomodoro (four 25-minute intervals, 5-minute short breaks, and 15-minute long breaks).

 ### Project Challenges and Lessons